divjotarora/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 A Pool MUST have a method that allows the driver to check out a `Connection`_.
 Checking out a `Connection`_ involves submitting a request to the WaitQueue and, once that request reaches the front of the queue, having the Pool find or create a `Connection`_ to fulfill that request.
-If waitQueueTimeoutMS is specified, then requests MUST time out after spending waitQueueTimeoutMS or longer in the WaitQueue without receiving a `Connection`_.
+Requests MUST be subject to a timeout which is computed per the rules in
+`Client-Side Operations Timeout: Server Selection
+<../client-side-operations-timeout/client-side-operations-timeout.rst#server-selection>`_.

 To service a request for a `Connection`_, the Pool MUST first iterate over the list of available `Connections <#connection>`_, searching for a non-perished one